daroczig/CEU-R-intro/README.md

 * at least one static plot,
 * and a HTML table.

-Please upload your project to Moodle before Feb 28 2017.
+Please upload your project to Moodle no later than Feb 28 2017.
 Your submission should include:
 * the source of your R Markdown document along with a PDF export **or**
 * the `ui.R` and `server.R` (and any other files required to run the application) in a zip archive